ibm-cloud-docs/account/orgs_spaces.md

 When you create an organization, the name must be unique in {{site.data.keyword.Bluemix_notm}}.
 If the organization name is already in use by another {{site.data.keyword.Bluemix_notm}} Public, Dedicated, or Local user, you must specify a new name.
 After you create the organization, you're automatically assigned the *Organization Manager* permission, which enables you to edit the organization name, add users, and create or delete spaces in the organization.

-You can use the [`bx iam org-delete`](/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_iam_org_delete) command to delete organizations.
+You can contact support to delete an organization.
 When you delete an organization, all the spaces, applications, and services within the organization are deleted.

 The following [user roles](/docs/iam/users_roles.html#userrolesinfo) can be assigned to users in an organization.
 All users invited to the account are assigned the auditor role by default.